burger

 Awareness

 “Houston, we have a problem” can serve as the motto of the Awareness stage.
-It’s at this point where every customer starts their journey by realizing they have a problem.
-They’ll start Googling, asking friends, or looking to influencers for solutions.
-Your main task is to provide this solution via educational content and unobtrusive recommendations.
+It’s at this point where every customer starts their journey by realizing something is not right or could be better.
+They’ll start Googling, asking friends, or looking to influencers for answers.
+Your main task is to help them find the problem, analyze it, and provide a solution via educational content and unobtrusive recommendations.

 Suppose a person is looking for tips on learning a foreign language.
 If you sell online language courses, awareness-level content will include helpful advice for self-education and convincing but subtle reasons why language courses are effective.